Nastassja Kinski: Career

 On 14 June 1981, Vogue editor Polly Allen Mellen asked Nastassja Kinski what she liked and Kinski replied, "snakes," then a Burmese python was hired for the photoshoot with Richard Avedon, with resulting photograph of Kinski with a Burmese python coiled around her nude body, "Nastassja Kinski and the Serpent, Los Angeles, California, June 14, 1981".
 The image, which first appeared in the October 1981 issue of US Vogue, was released as a poster and became a best-seller, further confirming her status as a sex symbol.

 In 1982, she starred in Francis Ford Coppola's romantic musical One from the Heart, her first film made in the United States.
 Texas Monthly described her as acting "as a Felliniesque circus performer to represent the twinkling evanescence of Eros."
 The film failed at the box office and was a major loss for Coppola's new Zoetrope Studios.
 That year, she was also in the erotic supernatural horror movie Cat People.
 On 29 December 1982, Kinski made a puzzling appearance on the program Late Night with David Letterman, seeming somewhat oblivious to the jokes and everything else that was going on around her and appearing with an unusual hair style Letterman described as "looking like there was an owl perched on top of her head."
 (Letterman's second guest, John Candy, came out with his own hair moussed up in a pile as a spoof of Kinski's hair.)

 Dudley Moore's comedy Unfaithfully Yours and an adaptation of John Irving's The Hotel New Hampshire followed in 1984.

 Kinski reteamed with Wenders for the 1984 film Paris, Texas.
 One of her most acclaimed films to date, it won the top award at the Cannes Film Festival.
 Throughout the 1980s, Kinski split her time between Europe and the United States, making Moon in the Gutter (1983), Harem (1985) and Torrents of Spring (1989) in Europe, and Exposed (1983), Maria's Lovers (1984), and Revolution (1985) in the United States.

 During the 1990s, Kinski appeared in a number of American films, including the action movie Terminal Velocity opposite Charlie Sheen, the Mike Figgis 1997 adultery tale One Night Stand, Your Friends & Neighbors (1998), John Landis's Susan's Plan (1998), and The Lost Son (1999).

 Her most recent films include David Lynch's Inland Empire (2006) and Rotimi Rainwater's Sugar (2013).
 In 2016, she competed in the German Let's Dance show.

+In recent years, Kinski has once again appeared in several German film productions, including Dark Satellites (2022) and LasVegas (2023).

+In June 2026, following years of campaigning by Kinski, Wim Wenders agreed to withdraw Wrong Move from distribution, and apologised to her for the "sexualised" scene he had filmed of her when she was 13.